 Additional items to include:

-As a career changer, if you find it hard to come up with education-related skills, this last group could have easily been experienced (and perfected) at one or more of your other positions in your past career.
+As a career changer, if you find it hard to develop education-related skills, this last group could have easily been experienced (and perfected) at one or more of your other positions in your past career.
+Incorporate qualities that school principals will be seeking in new teachers.

-Regardless of the areas you wish to include, make certain they are relevant to the grade level you wish to teach.
-For instance, if you are hoping to be a high school chemistry teacher, then you will want to discuss hands-on experiments instead of guided reading.
+Regardless of the areas you wish to include, make sure they are relevant to the grade level you wish to teach.
+For instance, if you hope to be a high school chemistry teacher, you will want to discuss hands-on experiments instead of guided reading.
 If you are applying to be an early childhood educator, you will include cooperative learning or socialization skills instead of career preparation.

 Highlight Your Relevant Skills in a ‘Key Skills’ Section

-In your resume, you will have an entirely separate section devoted to these special skills, and the header will read “Areas of Expertise” – or “Knowledge” depending on your own particular level of familiarity with them.
+In your resume, you will have an entirely separate section devoted to these unique skills.
+The header will read “Areas of Expertise” – or “Knowledge” depending on your particular level of familiarity with them.

 Arrange your topics in bullet point format in two separate columns to draw the reader’s eye.
 If you want to include more than ten points, you may wish to arrange them in a horizontal list, spread across three lines, with markers such as • or ~ in between them.